-- If a mine inadvertently intersects an active gas well, methane gas can inundate the mining section. - Inactive (i.e. non-producing, abandoned or inadequately plugged) wells in depleted gas reservoirs can pose similar hazards because they may contain pressurized fluids or gas.
-From 2006 to 2020, there were at least 12 inundations of water or gas in U.S. coal mines caused by intersecting inactive wells. - Active or inactive wells have also caused injuries by forcibly ejecting material into the mine or by inundating the mining sections with water.
+- If a mine inadvertently intersects an active gas well, methane gas can inundate the mining section. - Abandoned wells in depleted gas reservoirs can pose similar hazards because they may recharge with gas over time. - Flooded and abandoned wells can cause injuries by forcibly ejecting material into the mine or by inundating the mining sections with water.